 If a structured type is annotated with ApplySupported or used within an entity container that is annotated with ApplySupported, and the ApplySupported annotation has a value of true for PropertyRestrictions, only those properties that are annotated with the tagging term Aggregatable can be used in aggregate.

+Supported Aggregation Methods

+If a structured type is annotated with ApplySupported or used within an entity container that is annotated with ApplySupported, all aggregation methods can be applied to an aggregatable property by default unless it is annotated with SupportedAggregationMethods that lists the subset of those aggregation methods that the service supports for this property.

+Recommended Aggregation Method

+If a structured type is annotated with ApplySupported or used within an entity container that is annotated with ApplySupported, the service may advertise a recommended aggregation method for an aggregatable property to the consumer by annotating it with RecommendedAggregationMethod.

 Custom Aggregates

 The term CustomAggregate allows defining dynamic properties that can be used in aggregate.
 No assumptions can be made on how the values of these custom aggregates are calculated, and which input values are used.